 There currently is no direct express bus service that connects the West County with employment centers in west Berkeley, Emeryville, and Oakland.
 That journey now requires most transit users to make a “three-seat trip” using multiple transit providers.
 In addition, existing express bus service to San Francisco is at or nearing capacity and/or may not be serving emerging employment centers in San Francisco efficiently.
 Prior travel demand analysis has shown a need for a high-capacity transit option, like express bus service, to serve areas where BART doesn’t go.
 In addition, the 2017 West County High Capacity Transit Study found there was unmet transit need in the West County that could be served by express busses.

 The Interstate-80 corridor is one of the most congested freeways in the Bay Area, and traffic jams often occur throughout the day and on weekends too.
 By offering expanded express bus service along the I-80 corridor, WCCTAC hopes to reduce commute times, improve air quality, and increase transit ridership and quality of life for commuters.
-To meet these goals the study will:
+To meet these goals, the study:

-- Identify infrastructure improvement projects that give the express bus travel advantages, so it can travel more quickly than other vehicles under both free-flowing and congested conditions.
+- Identifies infrastructure improvement projects that give the express bus travel advantages, so it can travel more quickly than other vehicles under both free-flowing and congested conditions.

-Identify clear direction for action, including preferred bus route alignment, bus stop locations, operating schedule, suggested fare, and bicycle and pedestrian facility gaps in the areas surrounding future bus stops.
+Identifies clear direction for action, including preferred bus route alignment, bus stop locations, proposed operating schedule, suggested fare, and bicycle and pedestrian facility gaps in the areas surrounding future bus stops.

-In addition to gathering feedback online, in-person outreach is an important part of the West Contra Costa Express Bus Study.
-WCCTAC will be hosting pop-up events in West Contra Costa communities and will be holding focus groups with major employers in west Berkeley, Emeryville, Oakland, and San Francisco.
-Future events will be posted once the date, time, and location have been finalized.
-We encourage your attendance at the community events throughout the process!
-WCCTAC will also be spreading the word about the project through press releases, eblasts, and direct mailings.
+In addition to gathering feedback online, in-person outreach was an important part of the West Contra Costa Express Bus Study's development.
+WCCTAC hosted pop-up events in West Contra Costa communities and held focus groups with major employers in west Berkeley, Emeryville, Oakland, and San Francisco.
+WCCTAC spread the word about the project through press releases, eblasts, and direct mailings.
 Help us spread the word about this exciting project.